zogzog/cubicweb/doc/book/en/development/devrepo/hooks.rst

 * implement computed attributes

-Operations are Hook-like objects that are created by Hooks and scheduled to happen just before (or after) the `commit` event.
+Operations are Hook-like objects that maye be created by Hooks and scheduled to happen just before (or after) the `commit` event.
 Hooks being fired immediately on data operations, it is sometime necessary to delay the actual work down to a time where all other Hooks have